|

 Sherwood

-AOC.
-He was born in Dover and lived there, but enlisted
+He was born in Dover and had grown up there, being

 the war.
 He was in Mesopotamia.